dcoeurjo/lectureDG/source/c-ip-analyse.rst

 ...but...

 * non-linear
-* non analytocal model in Fourier space
+* non analytical model in Fourier space

 *complexity for a size* `m`:math: *domain?*